Experts in typing fungal strains by whole genome sequencing

 We prepare genomic libraries using the kits recommended by Illumina.

 We sequence the libraries using the Illumina NovaSeq technology.

 We analyse the high-throughput sequencing data to obtain your annotated contigs.

 - Automatic gene annotation.

-- Average nucleotide identity between the genomes sequenced and other fungal genomes available in reference databases.
+- Average nucleotide identity between the genomes sequenced and other yeast genomes available in reference databases.

 What we need